COVID-19 Safety Information

 Reading Tools

 Many students with reading disabilities or other print-based disabilities require accessible electronic files to have equal access to their course readings.
-Below are resources and suggestions for students who use accessible readings.
+Many other students can benefit from being able to listen to their readings with text-to-speech software.

 Capti Voice

-Capti is a web and mobile app that will read your textbooks, exams, and other readings aloud to you while highlighting each word on the screen.
-SUNY Cortland students may get an account activated by Disability Resources for no cost.
+Capti will read your textbooks, exams, and other readings aloud to you while highlighting each word on the screen.
+SUNY Cortland students may get an account activated for no cost by contacting jeremy.zhe-heimerman@cortland.edu.
+The Capti app for iPhone or iPad will let you listen to readings on those devices and also take photos of and listen to paper documents.
+The Capti extension for Chrome or Edge will let you listen to webpages.

-All SUNY Cortland students have free access to this powerful reading tool that's built into most Microsoft Office apps.
-Maybe you want to have an email read aloud to you; or a paper you are drafting; or notes you typed for class; or a webpage your instructor assigned to you.
-Learn about how you can use Immersive Reader's text-to-speech and other features in OutlookWord, OneNote, and Edge.
+All SUNY Cortland students have free access to this powerful reading tool that's built into most Microsoft 365 apps.
+Maybe you want to listen to an email; or a paper you are drafting; or notes you typed for class; or a webpage your instructor assigned.
+Learn how you can use Read Aloud and Immersive Reader in OutlookWord, OneNote, and Edge.

 Built into Mac OSX